Instructions for a Gathering

 Nothing is silent.

-You gather that, too.
+Gather that, too.